Insubric/steepest_paths_tool/README.md

 Comparison with other tools
 ----------------------
-The _r3.flow_ function of [GRASS GIS](https://grass.osgeo.org/) software uses a digital elevation model as imput data to compute 3D flow lines both downstream (with parameter _direction_ set to "down") and upstream (with parameter _direction_ set to "up").
+The _r3.flow_ function of the [GRASS GIS](https://grass.osgeo.org/) software uses a digital elevation model as input data to compute 3D flow lines both downstream (with parameter _direction_ set to "down") and upstream (with parameter _direction_ set to "up").
 Upstream 3D flow lines resulting from this GRASS GIS function are quite similar to the steepest paths.

-Compared to such a well-known and very reliable GRASS GIS function, our little project is in many ways still unfinished and with much room for improvement.
+Compared to an established and highly reliable tool such as this GRASS GIS function, our ad hoc project is in many ways still unfinished and there is certainly much room for improvement.
 However, the **Steepest paths tool** has some features that may be advantageous for some users:
 1) It is written in R and can therefore be more easily customised to particular needs.
 2) It offers an integrated module for not interrupting the upward progression on the terrain surface of the resulting three-dimensional polylines when they reach a local maximum of little importance in the digital elevation model (see [here](https://github.com/Insubric/steepest_paths_tool/blob/master/Challenges.md) the paragraph devoted to the "jumps").